learn-co-students/SENG-LIVE-042522-phase-4/02_client_server_communication_part_1/README.md

 #### Example

 - Fetch returns a promise for a response object.
-The - That response object has a status code and a body that we can read from.
+- That response object has a status code and a body that we can read from.
 - When we do `response.json()` in the promise callback, we're parsing the body of the response from JSON string format to the data structure that it represents.
 - The response object also has an `ok` property that indicates that the status code is between 200-299